 When it comes to fragility, and white fragility in particular, is that there’s an expectation (see 4th paragraph) and also there’s hurt feelings when someone of another background who “seems cool” doesn’t want to connect or simply doesn’t trust you.
 I’ve said this on Twitter, at this point in time when November 8th ticked down to November 9th a change happened.
 One we saw manifesting (and for other generations a resurgence) of a distrust of those who will say one thing to your face and another behind your back.
 Cory Thomas’ comic helps encapsulate that feeling as a person of color.
 I know for a fact that someone in that realm of my 500 “friends” on Facebook voted for Trump.
 The odds are inevitable.
 Knowing someone I thought I knew would vote in favor of a person who would readily and happily eradicate me and those I care about is a horrible feeling, deadening to a point.
 The stats don’t lie, in fact they’ve been shared thousands if not hundreds of thousands of times.
 Many of us are still figuring out how to deal.
 Performative ally-ship and activism became a big thing on November 9th.
 Even before the U.S. presidential election, at talks I did time and again and continue to do, I meet and speak with “well-meaning” people who want to be understood and let in immediately.
 That’s not how this works.
 First off, I’m a New Yorker, I was born suspicious.
 What needs to be comprehended is that space is needed.
 The sting of recent events is not going away.
 There is trauma that carries down for many in this life or another.
 And when someone doesn’t understand this I draw back.
 When you say you want to be better but want the quickie version or lose sight of that desire soon after meeting me it gives me pause.
 It makes me consider the integrity of your words.

-Let me be clear, if you’re aware of me because I became a diversity advocate and want to connect I’m all for it.
+If you’re aware of me because I became a diversity advocate and want to connect I’m all for it.
 But I’m not going to readily entwine hands with you and skip down the street in a display of friendship or really knowing who you are.
 On my end I also need to understand as someone who is cishet, abled, and employed that other communities won’t be ready to see me as someone holding a torch for them if I’m not doing the work internally before parading myself around as someone they can rely on.
 I need to, as my friend Brendan Kiely said, “listen, listen, listen, and listen some more” and recognize my place of privilege.

 This isn’t so much about proving oneself as much as it is about becoming the change we want to see.
 People will recognize it, but maybe you don’t need several thousand people to recognize it.
 Perhaps it’s enough for you to see it within the community you value and that values you as well.